-We are actively monitoring the requirements from the Texas Medical Board and local and state agencies regarding elective surgeries.
+We are actively monitoring the requirements from local, state and national agencies regarding elective procedures during the pandemic.
 Our top priority at SIRM-Dallas remains the health and safety of our patients and staff, as well as providing you with a positive experience.
 We intend to remain open and are committed to providing exceptional care with your safety in mind.

 Call our main line at 972-566-6686 to schedule

 Actions being taken by SIRM Dallas:

 We are monitoring the situation very closely and will inform all patients with any changes.
 On April 24, the Task Force for The American Society for Reproductive Medicine (ASRM) recommended the gradual and judicious resumption of reproductive care.
 On May 18 and May 26, Governor Greg Abbott issued Executive Orders for the second phase of Open Texas.
 At this time, we have re-started all fertility treatments while implementing CDC and OSHA recommendations to protect everyone.